-- 1. Footnotes are required for theses.
-The reason for this is that the theses may be archived and footnotes allow a paper to be read without the necessity of jumping to the end of the film or disk to locate the references. - 2.
-See General Guidelines for a Research Paper for instructions and samples on the formatting of notes.
-If this document does not include an example of the kind of resource being cited, refer to either Kate Turabian's A Manual for Writers, or The Chicago Manual of Style, the standard upon which she relies. - 3.
-An M.A. thesis that does not observe the citation style prescribed by these style guides will be returned to the student for corrections. - 4.
-Individual entries are single-spaced, with double-spacing between the entries.
+- Footnotes are required for theses.
+Footnotes provide ease of access for quick reference.
+The thesis may be archived, and footnotes allow a paper to be read without the necessity of jumping to the end of the film or disk to locate the references. - See General Guidelines for a Research Paper for instructions and samples on the formatting of notes.
+If this document does not include an example of the kind of resource being cited, refer to either Kate Turabian's A Manual for Writers, or The Chicago Manual of Style, the standard upon which she relies. - An M.A. thesis that does not observe the citation style prescribed by these style guides will be returned to the student for corrections. - Individual entries are single-spaced, with double-spacing between the entries.